Buzz!: Quiz TV: Gameplay

 The game ends with The Final Countdown.
 Here, each player is on a raised podium - the higher one's score going into this final round, the higher one's podium is at the start of the round.
 Once the round starts, as each question is asked, everyone's podiums start constantly moving towards the ground until an answer is selected.
 Once all have selected answers or run out of time, the correct answer is revealed.
-The fastest correct answer gains the player a boost, and incorrect answers cause the player's podium to drop sharply.
-When a player's podium reaches the ground, that player is out.
+The fastest correct answer grants the player's podium a lift bonus, while incorrect answers cause the player's podium to drop slightly.
+Once a player's podium reaches the ground, that player is out.
 The winner is the last player left on their podium.

 A multiplayer round of more than four players follows much the same structure, except the Pie Fight and Pass The Bomb rounds are not played.

-Online multiplayer games feature the Stop The Clock and High Stakes rounds in addition to All That Apply where players may select as many answers as they like out of the four options.
+Online multiplayer gameplay features the Stop The Clock and High Stakes rounds, in addition to All That Apply, where players may select as many answers as they like out of the four options.
 Players gain points for each correct answer given and lose points if they select an incorrect one or miss a correct one.
+The online servers were switched off in August 2013.

+For user-generated content, players were able to create their own quizzes via a website called "MyBuzz!"
+David Amor, the creative director, in an interview with IGN stated that users would be able to freely create their own question packs which will be completely moderated by other users via user ratings, and a special "report content" button will flag inappropriate packs, as well as a parental guidance monitor to prevent free downloading by minors.
+Each user created question pack has eight questions, and individual packs can be linked consecutively.

+Two updates were released.
+The first was released on 6 August 2008 and introduced compatibility with the PlayStation 3 Trophies system.
+It also allowed up to four controllers to be used in Sofa vs Sofa mode meaning multiple players on the same console could share a character and all answer questions in an online match.
+The second was released on 9 September 2008, with the addition of four new characters, new costumes for every existing character, ten new buzzer noises and support for the PlayStation Eye.